 Performance: it is the element used in the upgrades of products or services.
 This is a way to create new value for an already traditional product, improving its characteristics and/or overall performance.
 This is what happens with smartphones that are faster and have more predicates.

-Personalization: every day more, the concepts of customization, self-expression and individualization have gained space in marketing.
+Personalization: every day more, the concepts of customization, self-expression, and individualization have gained space in marketing.
 That’s because customers are seeking to express their own personality through their acquisitions.
 It would be a way of communicating their values and interests.

 In this way, the adequacy of service products to particular and specific needs of each customer segment has generated value to the consumer.
-Although this means products with a higher price, many consumers accept to pay more to have their “personal brand” in their purchase.
+Although this means products at a higher price, many consumers accept to pay more to have their “personal brand” in their purchase.

 Status: many customers demonstrate loyalty to a particular brand.
 This may be due to the design or superior quality of the product, but it is also the case of the option for the status that the brand lends to the owner.